This fall, wake up to a stack of these healthier pumpkin pancakes made with whole grains, aromatic spices, honey, and 100% pure pumpkin puree.

 - Non-fat plain Greek yogurt for serving (optional)

-- In a medium bowl, whisk the eggs, egg whites, milk, vanilla, and honey.
+In a medium bowl, whisk the eggs, milk, honey, and vanilla.
 Add in the pumpkin and whisk until combined.

 - Whisk the wet ingredients into the dry ingredients until just combined and smooth.
 Allow batter to rest 10 minutes.